In this article we are going to cover:

 For this reason, many people opt to split their 24 word seed phrase up into multiple pieces, and then store each of those segments in different locations.
 The Billfodl Multishard makes this easy.

-Already Been Scammed?
+Think You've Been Scammed?

 Using a product like this protects you in case someone finds your seed.
 They would need to find at least two of the three shards to get your entire seed.
 If they find just one, they are not getting your coins.